We are an Adelaide based company specialising in the installation, maintenance and repair of grid connected solar systems.

 This can be caused by many things.
 Often it is caused by a fault on your solar system, but it may be that the inverter is faulty.
 Often the error message on your inverter will give an indication as to the fault, and it is advisable to get it checked out by an accredited electrician.

 Again, this could be caused by either a faulty inverter, or a problem with the solar system.
 Check first that all your power is on, as sometimes your solar system main switch might turn off during a storm.
 If all the switches are on, get an accredited electrician to look at it.

 System not producing enough power:

-There are a number of reasons this may be happening, arrrange for an accredited electrician to check your system
+There are a number of reasons this may be happening, arrange for an accredited electrician to check your system over.

-We have over four year's experience of installing and repairing solar systems.
+We have years of experience at installing and repairing solar systems.